 In recognition of World Health Day, India witnesses an outpour of programs such as free medical check-ups, workshops, and awareness drives conducted by governmental and non-governmental organisations.
 This celebration encourages millions of people to actively participate, learn more about health issues, and lead a more health-conscious lifestyle.
 World Health Day is commemorated on April 7 each year, striving towards achieving universal health coverage and contributing to a healthier and more productive India.

-Facts about World Health Day
+Top 9 Facts for 2026 World Health Day in India

 In the News and Trending in India for World Health Day